LT-IntroToAI-SY2526/assignment-1-Wjunou/a1_writeup.md

 After completing your problems, reflect on:

 1. **What was your initial experience with Python?** How did it compare to other programming languages you've used?
+    Generally my first experience with python was a it iffy like with some java and html i just really want to use java instead because ive build a habbit on typing the code, but python shares some similarities with java as i saw with the for loop.
 2. **How did you use AI effectively?** Give specific examples of good prompts you used and what you learned from the responses.
+    I used ai to present practice problems for 5-7 practice problems that generally had good explanations and good at a beginner leavel.
+I learned how to print from sytax and diffrent data types.
 3. **What concepts were most challenging?** How did AI help you understand them?
+    The coding aspect of python like the for loops AI helped me understand which aspect is the increment conditional and the var i.
 4. **What did you learn about collaborating with AI?** What strategies worked best for learning rather than just getting answers?
+    With AI you can't as any questions that require a deep understanding in human nature as ai will provide a empty and souless response from what ive experinced and the information is sometimes worng but AI is a helpfull tool.